 People with CF may experience:

-- tiredness, lethargy or an impaired exercise ability
+- tiredness, lethargy or reduced ability to exercise

 - frequent visits to the toilet